Paycheck poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Michael chooses to actively investigate the mystery instead of walking away.
 When FBI agents try to arrest him and he narrowly escapes using the seemingly random objects (which prove to be perfectly timed tools), he commits to uncovering what his past self knew., moving from reaction to action.

 The Collapse moment at 88 minutes (74% through) represents the emotional nadir.
 Here, Rachel is captured by Rethrick and held hostage.
 Michael is cornered with seemingly no way forward.
 The last items in the envelope appear useless.
-His best friend Shorty is killed (whiff of death), and Michael has lost both the woman he loves and his closest ally., shows the protagonist at their lowest point.
+His best friend Shorty is killed (whiff of death), and Michael has lost both the woman he loves and his closest ally., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 95 minutes initiates the final act resolution at 79% of the runtime.
 Michael realizes the final pieces of his plan: the remaining envelope items will help him infiltrate Allcom and destroy the machine.
 He synthesizes his engineering skills with the humanity Rachel taught him.
 He chooses to risk everything not for money, but to save the future and Rachel., demonstrating the transformation achieved throughout the journey.